When Does Fall Start in Texas?

 What Is the Weather Like in Fall in Texas?

-The weather in Texas in the fall is pleasant as summer heat goes down and the chances of rain are less than in winter.
+The weather in Texas in the fall is pleasant as summer heat decreases and the rain chances are less than in winter.
 Texas is generally a mild-temperature season and a great time to visit the Lone Star State.

 Temperature